Chris Hipkins to be New Zealand’s next prime minister

 WELLINGTON, New Zealand (AP) — Education Minister Chris Hipkins is set to become New Zealand’s next prime minister after he was the only candidate to enter the contest Saturday to replace Jacinda Ardern.

-Hipkins, 44, must still get an endorsement Sunday from his Labour Party colleagues in Parliament but that is just a formality now.
+Hipkins, 44, must still garner an endorsement Sunday from his Labour Party colleagues, but that is just a formality now.
+An official transfer of power will come in the days to follow.

+“It’s a big day for a boy from the Hutt,” Hipkins said, referring to the Hutt Valley near Wellington where he grew up.
+“I’m really humbled and really proud to be taking this on.
+It is the biggest responsibility and the biggest privilege of my life.”

 The lack of other candidates indicated party lawmakers had rallied behind Hipkins to avoid a drawn-out contest and any sign of disunity following Ardern’s departure.

-Hipkins will have less than eight months in the role before contesting a general election.
-Opinion polls have indicated that Labour is trailing the main opponent, the conservative National Party.
+Hipkins will have only a little more than eight months in the role before contesting a general election.
+Opinion polls have indicated that Labour is trailing its main opponent, the conservative National Party.

 Hipkins rose to public prominence during the coronavirus pandemic, when he took on a kind of crisis management role.
 But he and other liberals have long been in the shadow of Ardern, who became a global icon of the left and exemplified a new style of leadership.

+But she faced mounting political pressures at home and a level of vitriol from some that previous New Zealand leaders hadn’t faced.
+Online, she was subject to physical threats and misogynistic rants.

+“Our society could now usefully reflect on whether it wants to continue to tolerate the excessive polarization which is making politics an increasingly unattractive calling,” wrote former Prime Minister Helen Clark.

-Fighting back tears, Ardern told reporters on Thursday that she was leaving the role no later than Feb.
+Fighting back tears, Ardern told reporters on Thursday that she was leaving the position no later than Feb.
 7.

 “I know what this job takes, and I know that I no longer have enough in the tank to do it justice.
 It is that simple,” she said.